 Why is D&I important to your Law Society?

-Our student-led peer group initiative recognised a gap in acknowledging the diverse experiences and career ambitions of law students who identify as women at Queen’s University Belfast.
+Our student-led peer group initiative recognised a gap in acknowledging the diverse experiences and career ambitions of law students who identify as women at our university.
 We talk openly about our ambitions and encourage each other to take on new challenges.
-Our members became more confident, ambitious and aware of the role that gender plays during their legal studies but also when they enter the legal profession.
+Our members are more confident, ambitious and aware of the role that gender plays during their legal studies but also when they enter the legal profession and law-related industries.

 Highlights of ways that your Law Society has tried to increase diversity